 When we are faced with injustices, of course we should seek our rights and stand up for ourselves.
 We should also set clear boundaries in life, so that people don’t take advantage of us.
 And yet, still, injustices will happen.
 In these times, remember grace, remember what’s in your heart and what your values are; remember your guiding star, so that you don’t lose yourself.

 We all know this.
 When our own hands have been touched by someone else’s grace, they scent of its perfume long after.
-And then we touch others’ too.
-And so it all continues.
-And no wind will ever end the skies of such love.
+And then we may touch others’ too with this grace.
+And so, it all continues.
+No storms will ever cloud the skies of such love.

 For more of my writings, browse through my Art of Love.